 The point is to increase the Gross Enrollment Ratio in advanced education including professional education from 26.3% to half by 2035.

 - NEP proposes a notable shift from the 1986 policy, which pushed for a 10+2 structure of school education.
 The new policy has proposed a “5+3+3+4” structure.
-That is to say, the age groups 3-8 years will fall under foundational stage, 8-11 is under preparatory, 11-14 is middle school, and 14-18 is secondary.
-This is in an attempt to bring early childhood education for the kids from ages 3 to 5 .
+That is to say, the age groups 3-8 years will fall under the foundational stage, 8-11 is under preparatory, 11-14 is middle school, and 14-18 is secondary.
+This is in an attempt to bring early childhood education to kids from ages 3 to 5 .
 NEP also says that the mid-day meal program will be extended to pre-school children.
 Another major reform is the notion that kids until 5th standard should be taught in their regional language or mother tongue